jaxver/bankdata_pipeline/README.md

 # BankData Production Pipeline

-A production-ready subset of the BankData automation project designed for public consumption.
-This module exposes a clean transaction ingestion pipeline that validates API credentials, downloads account transactions, extracts remittance keys (IBAN, BIC, Naam, etc.), and produces downstream-ready data sets with automated key quality reports.
+A production-ready subset of the BankData PSD2 API designed for personal use.
+This module exposes a clean transaction ingestion pipeline that validates API credentials, downloads account transactions, extracts important info and produces downstream-ready data sets with automated key quality reports.

-> **Why a separate module?**
-> This folder is intended to live as a Git submodule in a public repository.
-Runtime secrets, access tokens, and instance-specific configuration stay outside of `prod_module`, keeping the published code safe while still offering a complete, reproducible pipeline.

 ## Highlights
 - Token lifecycle management (request + refresh) with pluggable storage paths.